specklesystems/speckle-docs/dev/apps.md

 ![Creating your own Speckle app](./img/apps-guide/app-guide-main-img.jpg)

-Welcome to **Part 1** this multi-part guide on how to `Create your own App` using Speckle.
+Welcome to this guide on how to `Create your own App` using Speckle.
 It's geared towards an audience that is familiar with Javascript and web development, or at least not scared by it!

-In this first part, we'll be creating a very simple web app capable of:
+In this example, we'll be creating a very simple web app capable of:

 - Authenticating a user through a Speckle server OAuth.
 - Search for stream's available to the user.